nicklauri/aden/README.md

  - Open source, easy to edit and build your own Aden (License GPLv3), read the code, learn Rust and HTTP networking.

 ### Problems:
- - System will crash if the request file is too big (`Accept-Ranges` has not implemented yet).
+ - Partial-contents has not implemented yet.
  - All methods and headers are unsupported :( I'm working on it.
  - Codes seem bad, I'll split to new request/error handling.
+ - Fixed crash system while transfering large files but still can't customize the buffer_size (I love everything is portable and customizable).

 ### Solved:
  - Auto abort if size of request (header+content) equals to 1000 bytes. (yay!)
+ - System will crash if the request file is too big.

 ### Install:
 1. Install Rust from https://www.rust-lang.org.